Jason Heyward Player Props: Dodgers vs. Astros

 Jason Heyward At The Plate

-- Heyward is hitting .237 with eight doubles, seven home runs and 20 walks.
+- Heyward has eight doubles, seven home runs and 20 walks while batting .237.

-- Looking at the 55 games he has played this season, he's hit a long ball in seven of them (12.7%), and in 4.3% of his trips to the plate.
+- He has hit a home run in seven games this season (12.7%), leaving the park in 4.3% of his chances at the plate.

-- Heyward has had an RBI in 10 games this season (18.2%), including three multi-RBI outings (5.5%).
-He has also driven in three or more of his team's runs in one contest.
+- In 10 games this year (18.2%), Heyward has picked up an RBI, and in three of those games (5.5%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.